cwcentral/CarND-Vehicle-Detection/README.md

 ---

-The code for this project is contained in [the Jupyter notebook file](./P5.ipynb) (P5.ipynb)
+The code for this project is contained in [the Jupyter notebook file ./p5.ipynb] (p5.ipynb)

 ---

-*"Sections"* mentioned here are references to the jupyter notebook file P5.ipynb.
+*"Sections"* mentioned here are references to the jupyter notebook file [p5.ipynb](p5.ipynb).

 #### 1. HOG features from the training images.